spuder/puppet-gitlab/README.md

 **Look at tests/init.pp for an example of what class parameters to use**

-**The install process may take 15 minute, and may appear to be stuck at the following line; this is normal:**
+**The install process may take 15 minutes, and may appear to be stuck at the following line; this is normal:**
     Debug: Executing '/usr/bin/yes yes | bundle exec rake gitlab:setup RAILS_ENV=production'

 ####Username & Password